Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/skills-i.md

 ### Appraise [(Int)]

+### Check
-**Check:** You can appraise common or well-known objects with a DC 12 Appraise check.
+You can appraise common or well-known objects with a DC 12 Appraise check.
 Failure means that you estimate the value at 50% to 150% (2d6+3 times 10%,) of its actual value.